kevgo/cucumber-sort/README.md

 Now when _cucumber-sort_ formats the recipe for laminated dough, it does not change the content.

-### Keep the order of some repeated steps
+### Preserving the order of some repeated steps

-Cucumber-sort sorts repeated steps alphabetically.
-Consider this feature file:
+By default, Cucumber-sort sorts repeated steps alphabetically.
+Consider the following feature file:

 <a type="workspace/new-file" filename="commands_1.feature">